bjoerge/weigh/README.md

     --output -o         Output final result to stdout.
 You may also want to disable gzipping with --no-gzip
                         If browserify used for bundling, `fullpaths: true` will be passed as an option to browserify, so that e.g. `discify` can be used for further bundle inspection

-    --version           Output version
+    --version           Output current version

     Examples:
       weigh lodash
-      weigh lodash/collection/map
+      weigh lodash/map
-      weigh lodash@latest/collection/map
+      weigh lodash@latest/map
       weigh @myorg/mypkg
       weigh @myorg/mypkg@latest
       weigh @myorg/mypkg/foo/bar.js